-In a fundamental contribution, Geweke (1989) argues that we should only use importance sampling in cases where we can prove that $Var(w_j)$ exists.
-However, in practice this is actually quite difficult to check in large dimensional problems and so many econometrics papers have recently been written which, in effect, a priori assume that this condition holds.
-See, for example, Hendry and Richard (1991), Danielsson and Richard (1993), Danielsson (1994), Sandmann and Koopman (1998), Elerian, Chib, and Shephard (2001) and Durham and Gallant (2002).
+In a fundamental contribution, Geweke (1989) argues that we should only use importance sampling in cases where we can prove that Var(w) exists.
+However, in practice this is actually quite difficult to check in large dimensional problems and so many econometrics and statistics papers have recently been written which, in effect, a priori assume that this condition holds.
+See, for example, Hendry and Richard (1991), Danielsson and Richard (1993), Danielsson (1994), Sandmann and Koopman (1998), Durbin and Koopman (2000), Stephens and Donnelly (2000), Elerian, Chib, and Shephard (2001) and Durham and Gallant (2002).

-In this paper we present a simple diagnostic check for the existence of $Var(w_j)$ .
-This will be based on the application of extreme value theory.
+In this paper we present a simple diagnostic check for the existence of Var(w).
+This will be based on the application of extreme value theory1.
 We will apply it to the analysis of financial econometric models and show that sometimes this variance does not exist.

-&lt;sup>1We should note that extreme value theory has been applied in the context of financial economics and insurance in order to determine the thickness of the tail of financial returns.
+1We should note that extreme value theory has been applied in the context of financial economics and insurance in order to determine the thickness of the tail of financial returns.
 This can have potential application in computing various measures of risk.
 References to this literature include Embrechts, Kluppelberg, and Mikosch (1997, Section 6.5.2) and Danielsson and de Vries (1997).
 The application of the theory is much harder in that context for the i.i.d. assumption certainly does not hold.
 The inference problem we face here is much simpler.

-In Section 2 we review the extreme value theory that is appropriate for checking the assumption that $Var(w_j)$ exists, while we go on to discuss the statistical estimation of tail indexes for extremes, while Section 3 illustrates the approach we are advocating.
-Section 4 concludes.
+In Section 2 we review the extreme value theory that is appropriate for checking the assumption that Var(w) exists, while we go on to discuss the statistical estimation of tail indexes for extremes, while Section 3 reports the results from some experiments we have conducted based on this approach.
+Section 4 illustrates the approach we are advocating with an application from financial econometrics.
+Section 5 concludes.